aram-devdocs/prisma-dto-gen/README.md

 **Disclaimer**
 This project is still in early development.
 Use it at your own risk until a production-ready release is made.

+## Prisma Version Support

+This project has been built and tested with Prisma 5.x.x.
+It has not yet been tested with Prisma 6.x.x.
+While we expect most functionality to remain compatible, please report any issues you encounter with newer Prisma versions.

 ## Why This Project?

 Modern IDEs can bog down or fail entirely when faced with the complexity of Prisma’s built-in types (especially for large schemas).
 This can disrupt developer productivity, particularly in monorepo setups or front-end frameworks handling heavy schema validations.